-Both programs are frequently delivered in partnership with other organizations and agencies in the Basin which have similar interests to CBT in the region.
+Both programs are frequently delivered in partnership with other organizations and agencies in the Basin which have similar interests in the region.
 This means that CBT has a large number of regional organizations as partners and delivery agents who administer on behalf of CBT a significant number of its programs and initiatives.
 For example, in the Delivery of Benefits program, literacy needs in the Basin are being addressed through funding to community literacy programs like Mother Goose delivered through a partnership arrangement with the Columbia Basin Alliance for Literacy.
 This approach to program delivery was undertaken for three major reasons:

-- to live up to our corporate value of collaboration, - to avoid duplicating what other regional organizations can do and - to build community and organizational capacity in the Basin.
+- to live up to our corporate value of collaboration, - to deliver programs with experienced partners and in a cost effective manner and - to build community and organizational capacity in the Basin.